Rhadammanthis/RN-Test-Android-Dev/README.md

+## Dev Notes

+I noticed that the Google Auth service started acting up in the last few days, did you guys made some changes to the Firebase project?
+Other than that, please let me know if there's anything I can explain to you all about my process or decision making.

 ## Android Test Instructions

 This is a RN project only available for Android.
 It uses Google Sign-In API and Firebase Crashlytics.